-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 any change in your vision, no matter how mild;

-Less serious side effects may include:
+Common side effects may include:

-cold symptoms such as stuffy nose, fever, sneezing, sore throat;
+cold symptoms such as stuffy nose, sneezing, sore throat; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.